🕐 5 minutes

 Home directory: standard

-We then choose a password and confirm the creation.
+Then we choose a password and confirm the creation.

-We can now complete the installation process.
+Now we can finish the installation process.

 At this point, we could open a shell and edit it manually.
 But we prefer not to do that.

 We restart the PC, and we have successfully installed FreeBSD.